jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/4. control externally/Non-beaconing/README.md

 ### Observations

 **As far as network traffic is concern, there is honestly no way to differentiate Outlook communications with the backend (eg. Exchange server).** The only way is analyzing the text-body of the mail that in my case, contains Powershell commands.
 Again, it was just a quick PoC, a careful adversary will obfuscate the commands.

-## Polling vs Event-Driven

-The beaconing type of C2 are typically polling for the next instruction from the C2 server.
-Things like Removable Media Communication & Outlook backdoor are event-driven eg. insert infected USB stick & receiving a new command email.